Ymasri93/Bank-Account-Adminstration/README.md

-# Assignment Stroer
+# Description
 Bank Account Administration Panel

-# Description
+# Features
-  This simple app does the following:-
+  This app does the following features:-

     1) Login using google
     2) create, read, update and delete bank_users (bank_users consist of first_name, last_name and IBAN) (form validation)